d2l-ai/d2l-en/chapter_crashcourse/introduction.md

 At each time step $t$, the agent receives some observation $o_t$ from the environment, and must choose an action $a_t$ which is then transmitted back to the environment.
 Finally, the agent receives a reward $r_t$ from the environment.
-The agent then receives a subseqeunt observation, and chooses a subsequent action, and so on.
+The agent then receives a subsequent observation, and chooses a subsequent action, and so on.
 The behavior of an RL agent is governed by a *policy*.
 In short, a *policy* is just a function that maps from observations (of the environment) to actions.
 The goal of reinforcement learning is to produce a good policy.